-You may also like these Chapter Book Series for Reluctant Readers!
+You may also like these Books About Black Girls

 The answer is: YES!
 There are some fantastic early chapter books out there that have a diverse cast of characters, interesting stories, and fun illustrations.
 These books feature both girls and boys solving mysteries, competing in sports, and making new friends.
 If you’re looking for diverse early chapter books, here are 21 books and series that our family loved.